mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 ```

-As we can see the program runs normal, printing out "hello world" twice, but when we look at the ```HEAP SUMMARY``` we see that there were 3 allocations and 1 free.
+As we can see the program runs normal, printing out "hello world" twice under the ```Command: ./a.out``` line, but when we look at the ```HEAP SUMMARY``` we see that there were 3 allocations and 1 free.
 This means that we have a memory leak again.

 If we look back at our program we can see that we used ```new``` but never called ```delete```.

+As stated above ```Delete``` is neccesary to free up memory so that you do run into memory issues later on.

 To fix our problem we need to add in some deletes for the ```VAR``` pointer and the ```PTR``` pointer like such: